ipfs-inactive/website/content/pages/docs/commands.md

 DESCRIPTION

   'ipfs swarm connect' opens a new direct connection to a peer address.

-  The address format is an ipfs multiaddr:
+  The address format is an IPFS multiaddr:

   ipfs swarm connect /ip4/104.131.131.82/tcp/4001/ipfs/QmaCpDMGvV2BGHeYERUEnRQAwe3N8SzbUtfsmvsqQLuvuJ
 ```